DadeOrsu/DSS_answers/Part2.md

 Inference, as it relates to database security, is the process of performing authorized queries and deducing unauthorized information from the legitimate responses received.
 The inference problem arises when the combination of a number of data items is more sensitive than the individual items, or when a combination of data items can be used to infer data of higher sensitivity.

 The figure illustrates the process.
-The attacker may make use of nonsensitive data as well as metadata.
-Metadata refers to knowledge about correlations or dependencies among data items that can be used to deduce information not otherwise available to a particular user.
+The attacker may make use of nonsensitive data as well as metadata. **Metadata** refers to knowledge about correlations or dependencies among data items that can be used to deduce information not otherwise available to a particular user.
 The information transfer path by which unauthorized data is obtained is referred to as an **inference channel**.
 In general terms, two inference techniques can be used to derive additional information: Analyzing functional dependencies between attributes within a table or across tables, and merging views with the same constraints.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #### 9. Inference problem

 ![1761319717187](image/Part2/1761319717187.png)

 a.
 The first table is an Invetory table with four columns.
-T

 b. he second table shows two views defined in SQL as follows: